akleinhesselink/akleinhesselink.github.io/content/home/publications.md

 active = true
 date = 2019-05-05T00:00:00

-title = "Recent Publications"
-subtitle = ""
+title = "Selected Publications" subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 50

 # Number of publications to list.
 count = 8